Click the highlighted text for more information about me or my consulting services at The Future of Publishing.

 If circulation is not the answer to the newspaper industry’s profitability, obviously advertising is, and newspaper advertising rates have traditionally been based on total readership, rather than circulation alone.
 The theory has more merit in the magazine industry: that more than one person might read a copy of a particular issue.
 The newspaper industry found gold in the concept, and with its partner-in-numbers, ABC, began to measure total newspaper readership as an adjunct to circulation.

-As Rick Edmonds points out in a 2002 article on PoynterOnline, “The good old days of 70 to 80 percent penetration, households with two parents and 2.2 kids, and a dad who came home from the factory at 4:30 to read the Evening Bulletin are long gone.
+As Bill Mitchell points out in a 2002 article on Poynter, “The good old days of 70 to 80 percent penetration, households with two parents and 2.2 kids, and a dad who came home from the factory at 4:30 to read the Evening Bulletin are long gone.
 Editors have been forced to take note of that growing share of audience that is on-the-fly and only sometimes attentive.”

-He offers the following chart to show how newspapers illustrate total readership vs. circulation (with the help of ABC):
+He offered the following chart to show how newspapers illustrate total readership vs. circulation (with the help of ABC):

 As he correctly ponders: “Why are people passing the paper around briskly in Fresno but not so much in Louisville?”